syedsadman16/FlaskBlog/README.md

 ## Notes
 Personal notes taken while working on project

-- Need to convert template to use jinja and flask
-- Create routes for each html page.
-- SQLAlehemy: Install using pip >> sqlite3 [name].db >> .tables to save the database
-- Create a table to hold information about each post >> Models

 #### Basics
+- Convert html templates to use jinga
 - View functions handle application routes to different URLs.
-There are decorators (@app.route) which load a URL to a web page and execute functions and logic defined.
+These are called decorators (@app.route) which load a URL to a web page and execute functions and logic defined.
 ```Python
  @app.route('/index')
  def index():